mzkhan2000/samphire/README.md

 ```

 ## Development mode
-Start with installing RelSifter in development mode.
+Start with installing RelSifter in development mode to experiment with extracting features and building models for predicting relevance scores for type-like relations.
 ```bash
     python setup.py develop
 ```